valentin2105/GlusterPV-Provisioner/README.md

 # the IP where Kubernetes will mount your Gluster volume (for H/A use a shared IP)
 glusterEP='192.168.42.42'

-# the patf all nodes of your Gluster cluster (use just one in a single-node context)
+# the path of all nodes in your Gluster cluster (use just one in a single-node context)
 glusterClusterPath='192.168.42.42:/gluster-pool 192.168.42.43:/gluster-pool'

-# the pth of
+# the path of the kubeconfig file
 kubeConfigPath=/root/.kube/config

 ```

+### Future

+I'm currently working to rewrite this in Golang, if someone want help, it would be awesome.